top of page

 Living Garden Structures

-On such estates, there are often designated spaces for parents to have a picnic lunch with their children and watch as they play on a bespoke swing or climbing frame.
-It is in such spaces that willow dens, tunnels and bench shelters are not uncommon.
-These lovely structures feature in the nature patches of schoolyards, parks, and village public sp
+On such estates, there are often designated spaces for families to have a picnic lunch and watch as their children play on a bespoke swing or climbing frame.
+It is in such spaces that willow dens, tunnels and bench shelters are common.
+These lovely structures feature in the nature patches of schoolyards, parks, and village public spaces.

 History and Technique of Living Willow Structures: